bufbuild/protovalidate/docs/standard-constraints.md

 ### Other rules

-`FieldConstraints` contains other rules that can be applied to fields, including `required` and `ignore`.
+`FieldRules` contains other rules that can be applied to fields, including `required` and `ignore`.

 ```protobuf